The catalog is updated at least once a year. Updated 01/2018

 ENGLISH LANGUAGE INSTRUCTION

 No instruction in English as a second language is offered at this institution.
-A level of proficiency in English equivalent to graduation from high school is required for these programs.

 CANCELLATION AND REFUND POLICY